An Excerpt from active measures: part ii

 “And you, Haider.”

-Taghavi and Mozaffari strolled across the tarmac as the Y-12’s twin engines slowly churned the propellers alive.
-Once their whine was loud enough to mask his voice, Taghavi kept his gaze on the plane ahead and confided to the colonel, “Keep an eye on that one, too.”
+Taghavi and Mozaffari strolled across the tarmac as the Y-12’s twin engines churned the propellers alive.
+Once their whine was loud enough to mask his voice, Taghavi confided to the colonel, “Keep an eye on that one, too.”

-“Abu Iblis is a rabid dog—he’s blasphemous, his methods are barbaric—and yet,” Taghavi reasoned, “he is still a loyal dog.
+“Abu Iblis is a rabid dog.
+He’s blasphemous, his methods are barbaric, and yet,” Taghavi reasoned, “he is a loyal dog.
 Haj Qasem won’t put him down until he sees no use for him.”

 “War between Badr and the Khazalis would serve no one.”

-“No, and that’s why we’ll give them Kurds to butcher.
-Let them feast on Gorani instead of each other.”
+“No, and that’s why we’ll give them Kurds to murder instead of each other.”

 They reached the plane.